MWL88/architecture-center/docs/best-practices/data-partitioning.md

 Consider the following factors that affect operational management:

 * **How to implement appropriate management and operational tasks when the data is partitioned**.
 These tasks might include backup and restore, archiving data, monitoring the system, and other administrative tasks.
 For example, maintaining logical consistency during backup and restore operations can be a challenge.
 * **How to load the data into multiple partitions and add new data that's arriving from other sources**.
 Some tools and utilities might not support sharded data operations such as loading data into the correct partition.
-This means that you might have to create or obtain new tools and utilities.
 * **How to archive and delete the data on a regular basis**.
 To prevent the excessive growth of partitions, you need to archive and delete data on a regular basis (perhaps monthly).
 It might be necessary to transform the data to match a different archive schema.
 * **How to locate data integrity issues**.
-Consider running a periodic process to locate any data integrity issues such as data in one partition that references missing information in another.
-The process can either attempt to fix these issues automatically or raise an alert to an operator to correct the problems manually.
-For example, in an e-commerce application, order information might be held in one partition but the line items that constitute each order might be held in another.
-The process of placing an order needs to add data to other partitions.
-If this process fails, there might be line items stored for which there is no corresponding order.
+Consider running a periodic process to locate any data integrity issues, such as data in one partition that references missing information in another.
+The process can either attempt to fix these issues automatically or simply generate a report for manual review.

-Different data storage technologies typically provide their own features to support partitioning.
-The following sections summarize the options that are implemented by data stores commonly used by Azure applications.
-They also describe considerations for designing applications that can best take advantage of these features.

 ## Rebalancing partitions

-As a system matures and you understand the usage patterns better, you might have to adjust the partitioning scheme.
-For example, individual partitions might start attracting a disproportionate volume of traffic and become hot, leading to excessive contention.
-Additionally, you might have underestimated the volume of data in some partitions, causing you to approach the limits of the storage capacity in these partitions.
-Whatever the cause, it is sometimes necessary to rebalance partitions to spread the load more evenly.
+As a system matures, you might have to adjust the partitioning scheme.
+For example, individual partitions might start get a disproportionate volume of traffic and become hot, leading to excessive contention.
+Or you might have underestimated the volume of data in some partitions, causing some partitions to approach capacity limits.

-In some cases, data storage systems that don't publicly expose how data is allocated to servers can automatically rebalance partitions within the limits of the resources available.
-In other situations, rebalancing is an administrative task that consists of two stages:
+Some data stores, such as Cosmos DB, can automatically rebalance partitions.
+In other cases, rebalancing is an administrative task that consists of two stages:

-1. Determining the new partitioning strategy to ascertain:
+1. Determine a new partitioning strategy.

-   * Which partitions might need to be split (or possibly combined).
+    - Which partitions need to be split (or possibly combined)?
-   * How to allocate data to these new partitions by designing new partition keys.
+    - What is the new partition key?

-2. Migrating the affected data from the old partitioning scheme to the new set of partitions.
+2. Migrate data from the old partitioning scheme to the new set of partitions.

-> [!NOTE]
-> The mapping of database collections to servers is transparent, but you can still reach the storage capacity and throughput limits of a Cosmos DB account.
-If this happens, you might need to redesign your partitioning scheme and migrate the data.
->
->

-Depending on the data storage technology and the design of your data storage system, you might be able to migrate data between partitions while they are in use (online migration).
-If this isn't possible, you might need to make the affected partitions temporarily unavailable while the data is relocated (offline migration).
+Depending on the data store, you might be able to migrate data between partitions while they are in use.
+This is called *online migration*.
+If that's not possible, you might need to make partitions unavailable while the data is relocated (*offline migration*).

-## Offline migration
+### Offline migration

-Offline migration is arguably the simplest approach because it reduces the chances of contention occurring.
-Don't make any changes to the data while it is being moved and restructured.
+Offline migration is generally simpler, because it reduces the chances of contention occurring.
+Conceptually, offline migration works as follows:

-Conceptually, this process includes the following steps:

-1. Mark the shard offline.
+1. Mark the partition offline.
-2. Split-merge and move the data to the new shards.
+2. Split-merge and move the data to the new partitions.
 3. Verify the data.
-4. Bring the new shards online.
+4. Bring the new partitions online.
-5. Remove the old shard.
+5. Remove the old partition.

-To retain some availability, you can mark the original shard as read-only in step 1 rather than making it unavailable.
-This allows applications to read the data while it is being moved but not to change it.
+Optionally, you can mark a partition as read-only in step 1, so that applications can still read the data while it is being moved.

 ## Online migration

-Online migration is more complex to perform but less disruptive to users because data remains available during the entire procedure.
-The process is similar to that used by offline migration, except that the original shard is not marked offline (step 1).
-Depending on the granularity of the migration process (for example, whether it's done item by item or shard by shard), the data access code in the client applications might have to handle reading and writing data that's held in two locations (the original shard and the new shard).
+Online migration is more complex to perform but less disruptive.
+The process is similar to offline migration, except the original partition is not marked offline.
+Depending on the granularity of the migration process (for example, item by item versus shard by shard), the data access code in the client applications might have to handle reading and writing data that's held in two locations, the original partition and the new partition.

-For an example of a solution that supports online migration, see the article [Scaling using the Elastic Database split-merge tool] on the Microsoft website.

 ## Related patterns

 The following design patterns might be relevant to your scenario:

-* The [[sharding pattern] desribes some common strategies for sharding data.
+* The [[sharding pattern] describes some common strategies for sharding data.
 * The [index table pattern] shows how to create secondary indexes over data.
 An application can quickly retrieve data with this approach, by using queries that do not reference the primary key of a collection.
 * The [materialized view pattern] describes how to generate pre-populated views that summarize data to support fast query operations.
 This approach can be useful in a partitioned data store if the partitions that contain the data being summarized are distributed across multiple sites.

+## Next steps

+- Learn about partitioning strategies for specific Azure services.
+See [Data partitioning strategies](./data-partitioning-strategies.md)

 [Availability and consistency in Event Hubs]: /azure/event-hubs/event-hubs-availability-and-consistency
 [azure-limits]: /azure/azure-subscription-service-limits